-Michael McFadyen's Scuba Diving - Fly Point to Sewage Pipe
+Michael McFadyen's Scuba Diving - Fly Point to The Pipeline

-This drift dive is from the Fly Point reserve to the old (and it is old) sewage pipe that is located past the fishing co-op building which is found past the main marina.
+This drift dive is from the Fly Point reserve to the old (and it is old) pipeline pipe that is located past the fishing co-op building which is found past the main marina.
 It can only be done on an incoming tide and preferably nearer the high tide although you can do it any time on the incoming tide.
-A point to note, I do not think that the pipe was ever a sewage pipe but it does not work now so there is no danger to divers.
+A point to note, although this spot is also known as The Sewage Pipe, I do not think that the pipe was ever a sewage pipe.
+Anyhow, it does not work now so there is no danger to divers.

 Fly Point is located almost opposite the marina and is reached by going past the roundabout, along the beach front to the small park as the main road turns to the right.
 There is a small car park here where you can gear up.
 The car park can get busy and it is worth getting there early.
 For the drift dive, it is best to start the dive about one hour before high tide.
 This still enables you enough time to be a bit late and will ensure that you get along at a good rate and make it to the exit location.
 You will need to take one or more cars to the parking area at the co-op so that you can get back to Fly Point to get the other cars.
 It is too far to walk.